Sparab16/ImageExtractor/README.md

-# Extractor
+# Image Extractor

-Extractor library is useful to help the user download any kind of Images at any date and time over the internet.
+Image Extractor library is useful to help the user download any kind of Images at any date and time over the internet.
 These images will get downloaded as a job and then let user know that the images have been downloaded.

 ## Appendix

 There are often a times, we need bunch images to work.
 We can consider the example such as training the Machine learning model over the Cat and Dog images or having those hundreds of beautiful desktop/mobile wallpaper on our laptop with just single click.
 In such scenario’s we need hundreds of images right away.
-This problem can be solved using the Extractor Library.
+This problem can be solved using the Image Extractor Library.
 The following use cases can be implemented:

 ## Features